iourisorokine/boum-tchak/README.md

 # Boum-Tchak

-## Intro
+## What is This?

-Boum-Tchak is an app that allows to create musical and rhythmic loops generating a visual result, in form of a mosaic.
+Boum-Tchak is an app to combine samples and create rhythms.

-Each music loop (song) is composed lines that represent instruments.
+Each track is composed of lines that represent instruments.
 Each instrument contains one or several sounds.
-The horizontal axis represents the time and each line is divided in "bars" which correspond to a certain fraction of time.
+Lines are divided in "bars" which correspond to a certain fraction of time.
 For each instrument and each bar, there is a note.

-The notes are represented by squares that act like switches: each note can be pressed to switch between the sounds that will be played by the corresponding instrument at the corresponding bar.
-Thus, by switching on the notes on different positions in the grid, the user creates a partition.
-When the user presses play, the partition is read and the sounds are played.
+The notes can be switched on/off to compose loops.

 ## Functionalities